zengm-games/zengm.com/basketball-gm.com/changelog/index.md

 ---
 This changelog is for both [Basketball GM](https://basketball-gm.com/) and [Football GM](https://football-gm.com/).

+* 2020-08-02: Added a "Delete Player" button to player profile pages.

 * **2020-08-01: Players now have jersey numbers, and teams can retire jersey numbers of former players. [[1]](https://basketball-gm.com/blog/2020/08/jersey-numbers/) [[2]](https://old.reddit.com/r/BasketballGM/comments/i1trop/new_feature_official_release_players_now_have/) [[3]](https://old.reddit.com/r/Football_GM/comments/i1trys/players_now_have_jersey_numbers_and_teams_can/)**

 * 2020-07-28: Injuries that occur during live games show up in the box score.